Cale/arw-daily/_posts/2023-05-28-2023-australian-ham-licenses-serviced-by-new-gov-agency copy.md

 ---
 The Northern California DX Foundation is preparing to offer $100,000 in grants to help mitigate deliberate interference in amateur radio activities.

-"NCDXF will entertain grant proposals from individuals and/or groups that specifically outline their approach to identify bad actors.
+> NCDXF will entertain grant proposals from individuals and/or groups that specifically outline their approach to identify bad actors.
 A group of directors led by Craig Thompson (K9CT) and Don Greenbaum (N1DG) will weigh the probability of success of these proposals as well as monitor the progress of the grantees.

-Funding is available for [research and development] as well as implementation of the technology.
-It is hoped that manufacturers will also assist us with equipment and resources."
+> Funding is available for [research and development] as well as implementation of the technology.
+It is hoped that manufacturers will also assist us with equipment and resources.